GuidedProjects/ECommerceApp/NOTES/Design.md

     - Changing user credentials (e.g., password).
     - Performing other state-changing actions (e.g., activation/deactivation).

+## `ApiResponse<T>`
-- **ApiResponse<T>**: when your API operation is intended to retrieve and return data to the client.
+- When your API operation is intended to retrieve and return data to the client.
   - Common scenarios:
     - Fetching details of a single record by ID.
     - Returning a newly created object after a successful POST.